 Then, while I still had the hexagon and the circle selected I hit the slice button to remove the circle from the center of the hexagon, which made it look like this . . .

-Then I decided to make a matching card.
+Next I decided to make a matching card.
+If you have never made a card in Cricut Design Space I have a step by step tutorial for you HERE.
 Here is what it looked like in Design Space

 And here is the actual card.
 For the word DAD I used black vinyl since I did not want to have to move and line up all of those little pieces.
 Since it was vinyl I was able to use transfer paper to move the image onto the card.

-Also, like her on Facebook and tell her Shawn sent you!
+Also, like the designer on Facebook and tell her Shawn sent you!

 Keep following me and join my Teach Me Cricut Design Space group on Facebook!